dreamportdev/Osdev-Notes/06_IPC/02_Shared_Memory.md

 The `ipc_shared_memory` struct holds everything we'll need.
 The `physical_base` and `length` fields describe the physical memory (read: pages allocated from your physical memory manager) used by this shared memory instance.
 It's important to note that the address is a *physical* one, since virtual addresses are useless outside of their virtual address space.
 Since each process is isolated in it's own address space, we cannot store a virtual address here.

-The `ref_count` field is how many processes are currently using this physical memory, if this drops to zero we can safely free the physical memory used and consider the shared memory instance finished.
+The `ref_count` field is how many processes are currently using this physical memory.
+If this ever reaches zero, it means no-one is using this memory, and we can safely free the physical pages.
 The `name` field holds a string used to identify this shared memory instance, and the `next` pointer is used for the linked list.

 ### Creating Shared Memory